Forget time Management

 “Time management promises us that if we become more efficient, we can make space to accommodate all of our to-dos comfortably.
 And yet, time management is like digging a hole at the beach: the bigger the hole, the more water that rushes in to fill it…This is not to say that time management has no value.
 Productivity is important.
 But in a world where burnout is running rampant, we also need strategies for eliminating volume instead of simply accommodating it.”
 (HBR)

 There’s no point in managing time for the purpose of creating more things to do.
-There are always things to be done.
+There are always things to be done but you and your team could be productive working on the wrong things and that isn’t going to take you to the next level.

 “In the long-run, prioritization beats efficiency.”, says the master of Atomic Habits, James Clear